Kenry: History

 The David already named, who had slain the captain's people, was a man who had gone through much toil and trouble in the war of the Geraldines with the English.
 On one occasion he set out with sixteen men in the month of December from the borders of Kenry, in a small, narrow cot [wooden boat].
 They rowed in a north-westerly direction through the Shannon Harbour, and put in at Inis-Cathaigh, where they stopped for that night.
 When Turlough, the son of Teige, son of Murrough, son of Teige Roe, son of Turlough (the son of Mac Mahon, from East Corca-Bhaiscinn), heard that David had passed by him, he launched a boat upon the blue-streamed Shannon in the early part of the night, and entering it with the number of men he had along with him, he made no delay until he reached Inis-Cathaigh, and landed on the strand of the fair island.
 They then went to the house in which David was, and immediately set fire to it.
 David, with his people, quickly came out, unarmed, casting himself on the mercy of the son of Mac Mahon, who instantly took him and his people prisoners.
 The son of Mac Mahon returned on that night to Baile-mhic-Colmain [Colmanstown], taking his prisoners with him.
 On the following day David's people were hanged on the nearest trees they met; and the heroic soldier himself was sent to Limerick, where he was immediately put to death.

-Kenry barony was created in the 17th century under English rule.
+Kenry barony was created in the 17th century under English rule by Sir William Ellison.
 It was divided in two parts for the purpose of taxation: Kenrymore (Great Kenry, composed of the civil parishes of Kilcornan and Iveruss) being the smaller part and largely owned by the Knights of Glin, while Kenryhurragh (Caenraighe Oirthearach, "eastern Kenry"), composed of the civil parishes of Adare, Kildimo, Ardcanny and Chapelrussell, was subject to the Earls of Desmond.
 The spellings Kenryemore, Kenryehurraghe, Kenry Lurragh are also found.

 The Anglo-Irish aristocrat Edwin Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl was named Baron Kenry in 1866 when he was raised to the British peerage and given a seat in the House of Lords.
 It passed to Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl in 1871.
 He had no sons so the title became extinct on his death.

 The name is used today by the Kenry Historical Society.